Chair: Timothy Paglione

 asheffield at lagcc dot cuny dot edu

-Prof. Tan is an optical astronomer intensely interested in observing the counterparts to short period binary millisecond pulsars.
+Prof. Tan is an optical astronomer by training, intensely interested in short-period binary millisecond pulsars.
 Aside from that, open problems in binary modeling, neutron star physics, and three-body dynamics occupy most of his research thinkspace.
-Recently, he became entangled with a project to build a research and teaching telescope at Grand Mesa Observatory outside of Grand Junction, Colorado with remote access to be developed for observing at the astrophysics division of the American Museum of Natural History where he is a research affiliate.
-First light for the new Thomas Fotopolus Telescope is scheduled for Fall 2018!
+Recently, he became entangled with a project to commission a research and teaching telescope at Grand Mesa Observatory outside of Grand Junction, Colorado with remote access observing from New York City, either from the Astrophysics Division at the American Museum of Natural History or from the comfort of the observer’s own home!
+The telescope is now operational and contributing light curves to the database of the American Association of Variable Star Observers.

 jotan at lagcc dot cuny dot edu